Are you a restaurant owner? Learn how to offer delivery while saving money when you download our food guide.

-These policies will be communicated to our staff as part of their induction process and also through regular ethics training.
+These policies are communicated to the employees as part of their induction process and are available at any time via our intranet.

 Due diligence processes for slavery and human trafficking

-We also have systems in place to mitigate the risk of slavery and human trafficking occurring in our supply chains or with platform users (fleet partners or independent couriers) and to protect whistleblowers.
+We also have systems in place to mitigate the risk of slavery and human trafficking occurring in our supply chains.

-Supplier, contractor and user adherence to our values and ethics
+Supplier, contractor and courier adherence to our values and ethics

-Regarding users, we ensure all couriers are subject to pre-onboarding checks to confirm their identity and right to work in the UK.
-The Courier Compliance Team’s mission is to perform compliance checks and ensure that we comply with all relevant regulations.
+Regarding independent couriers who are Stuart’s clients and operate via the Stuart platform, we have in place robust terms and conditions and ensure all account holders are subject to pre-onboarding checks to confirm their identity and right to work in the UK.
+The Courier Compliance Team’s mission is to perform compliance checks of this nature and ensure that we comply with all relevant laws and regulations.